Stevellen/LICK/README.md

-# Simple Lightning Image Classification toolKit
+# Simple Lightning Image Classification toolKit (SLICK)

 SLICK is a simple toolkit to enable training of image classification models on the Pytorch-Lightning framework.